19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (a) a vacancy in the office of a member of the collective sale committee; or

-(b) any defect in the appointment, or any disqualification of any such member,
+(b) any defect in the appointment or any disqualification of any such member,

 be as valid as if the vacancy, defect or disqualification did not exist and the collective sale committee were fully and properly constituted.